CS 289 Communication Complexity

 - Attendance and class participation.

-Attendance is essential for success in this course.
-If
+Attendance and class participation are essential for success in this course.

 you—your active participation in this course will